 Child support for non parent carers

-If you care for a child and you’re not the parent, you may be able to receive child support from one or both of the parents.
+If you care for a child and aren’t the parent, you may get child support from both parents.

 Read more about applying for child support as a non parent carer.